 Don't get mixed up, make sure to not use your 0% purchase card to make a money transfer, and do not use your money transfer card to make any purchases.
 These cards will often offer different rates for purchases and money transfers.

 You must meet your minimum monthly card repayments or you will lose your 0% interest period.
 This would make your 'stoozing' pointless.
 You should pay off your card debts as soon as possible or you will be out-of-pocket.

 If you do decide to become a 'stoozer', you will need a good credit score, so regularly check your credit report - read our guide on how to improve your credit score to learn more.

 To keep credit scores clean, 'stoozers' should also make sure to close credit cards once they've been paid off.

-This is much simpler activity – simply make your purchases on with a credit card offering a 0% introductory period.
-When this expires transfer the debt onto a balance transfer card.
+This is much simpler activity - simply make your purchases on with a credit card offering a 0% introductory period.
+After this expires transfer the debt onto a balance transfer card.

 Provided you meet your minimum repayments and keep your credit score in good health you can avoid interest accruing on your debts for many years, until you can afford to pay them back.